Oaxaca en la historia y en el mito: Painting a Codex

-Mixtec Tree of Life
+Mixtec Tree of Life from the Codex Vindobonensis Mexicanus

 Mixtec Tree of Life from the Codex Vindobonensis Mexicanus.
-This appears to be the image used to inspire the depiction on the mural.
-(Note the irregular surface, representing a Pochote tree.)
+This appears to be the image used to inspire the depiction below from the mural.
+(Note the irregular surface, representing a Pochote tree on both images.)

-The image of a red person emanating from a tree, reflects elements of the Yuta Tnoho Tree Glyph; found on page 37 of the Codex Vindobonensis Mexicanus or the Yuta Tnoho Codex.
-The crossed limbs of a pochote tree, a newborn child, the whirlwinds representing Quetzalcoatl (the source of rain and life) are all elements of this mixteca Tree of Life.
-Humankind, in this creation myth is said to have developed from the flowers of a tree.
-The male and female branches of the tree are crossed in order to produce human life.
+The above image depicts the Mixtec tree of life found on page 37 of the Codex Vindobonensis Mexicanus or the Yuta Tnoho Codex.
+The image below shows how Garcia Bustos depicts the same image, incorporating the key elements of the original: the crossed limbs of pochote trees, a newborn child, and the flowers that are very stylized in the original.

 The crossed limbs of a Pochote tree on the Mixtec tree of life, from the mural.